CD3/pygsc/README.md

     - If you run into an error in your script (a typo, or some file that is missing), you can switch to pass-through mode to quickly fix the error without exiting the demo.
 - Statusline in the upper right corner of the terminal lets you know where you are and what mode your in.
 This can be disabled.
+- Reload scripts while running without starting over.
+If you reload a script, its contents are updated, but the position in the demo is maintained.

 ## Installing